CNES/pepsal/README.md

 ### Listener thread

 The listener thread is in charge of intercepting the SYN segments trying to start new connection that arrive to the listener socket (by default, bound to the port 5000 on all interfaces).
 First, the listener socket is opened, and then an infinite loop is entered, waiting for incoming connection requests on this socket.
 Once a connection request is intercepted (redirected by the TPROXY target that was unable to find a matching socket), the connection is accepted on behalf of the remote host, and a new socket is created, bound to the original source address.
 Immediately after, a new socket with the original source address is created, and a connection is established with the original destination.
 A signal is sent to the poller thread, for it to watch the events that are triggered on them.
-The work of the listener ends here, since all subsequent packets pertaining to these connections will not be redirected the listener port.
+The work of the listener ends here, since all subsequent packets pertaining to these connections will not be redirected to the listener port.

 ### Poller thread

 The poller thread works with the sockets that the listener has created (both endpoints).
-This thread contains a list of threads that are periodically polled, looking for events that may be triggered.
+This thread contains a list of sockets that are periodically polled, looking for events that may be triggered.
 Each time the listener thread accepts a new connection, and creates new sockets, these are signaled to the poller thread, that adds them to the local list that is being polled.
 When the connections are effectively established, an event of type CONNECTED is detected, and the connections are considered as open (moment at which, buffers are created in order to temporarily store the relayed data).

 Once opened, the events that can be detected are the reception of data segments, or the end of a connection.
 In the first case, the sockets are queued to be treated by the worker threads.
 In the latter case, the connection on both endpoints will be closed.

 ### Worker threads

 The worker threads are in charge of forwarding the traffic from one endpoint of the proxy to the other.
 The threads are signaled by the poller when there is data ready to be relayed in at least one proxy.
-These proxies are placed in a queue by the poller, from which a pool of worker threads will extract them, and copy the information received on one endpoint to the other.
+These proxies are placed in a queue by the poller, from which a pool of worker threads will extract them, and transfer the information received on one endpoint to the other.
 The workers will continue to work until there are no more items in the active queue, and then will wait for a new signal by the poller.

 ### Timer scheduler